typemytype/batchRoboFontExtension/README.md

 Batch will also generate a HTML preview that with some simple presents.

 The html preview can replace `%(familyName)s` and `%(styleName)s` by the values retrieved from the corresponding font.

+## Variable Fonts

+From a provided designSpace files Batch can generate variable fonts.

 ## Binary Merge